eagletrt/sw-fenice-evo-steering-wheel/README.md

 git pull --recurse-submodules
 ```

-Then use the [stm32 vscode extension](https://marketplace.visualstudio.com/items?itemName=bmd.stm32-for-vscode) to build and flash the firmware.
+Then, using the command `platformio run` (yes you have to install platformio) you can build the firmware.

 ## Contributors